clintondurney/grass-stomata-geometry/README.md

 * Press 'Step' (the play button) to create the pictures/gif.
 The output input/output directory is that specified in globals.py.
 (Also see limitations below)

-__Current limitations__
-* Only one Python script can run with each launch of MorphoDynamX.
-Once one Python script has run and completed, MorphoDynamX needs to be closed and re-launched using the above steps.
-* To create pictures/gifs:
-  * The Python script take-pics.py works by taking screenshots within MorphoDynamX.
-Therefore, the overlayed text will not be in the same location for each setup.
-The user will need to edit take-pics.py to overlay text for their images.
-  *  Similarly, the heatmap is overlayed as well.
-If the heatmap for stress is changed from 0-75 MPa, heatmap.png will need to be replaced with a picture of the new legend.

 ### To run the model using 3D Elements
 1. In a terminal, navigate to the directory code-3d
 2. ```$ make clean```